cyberark/conjur-quickstart/README.md

    Creating network "conjur-quickstart_default" with the default driver
    ```

-1. Load master key as an environment variable
+1. Load data key as an environment variable

-   Load `data_key` file content (the master data key) as an environment variable:
+   Load `data_key` file content (the data key) as an environment variable:
    ```
    export CONJUR_DATA_KEY="$(< data_key)"
    ```